anilev6/Containerized-OpenSSL-Certbot/README.md

 This program spawns self-signed SSL certificates according to your `.env` file and refreshes them.

+> Note: When using a proxy like Nginx, make sure that the certificates are mounted correctly and are generated before the proxy launches.

 ## Usage

 - Clone this repo